Dance and Movement Studies

 Movement Abroad

-Jacob Robbins 19CDance and Movement Studies and Business double major, spent a summer interning in Israel with the Batsheva Dance Company, where he worked with their International Development and Touring Department and attended Gaga classes taught by artistic director, Ohad Naharin.
+Jacob Robbins 19C, Dance and Movement Studies and Business double major, spent a summer interning in Israel with the Batsheva Dance Company, where he worked with their International Development and Touring Department and attended Gaga classes taught by artistic director, Ohad Naharin.

 Maria McNiece 20C, Dance and Movement and Business double major, received a Friends of Dance Mini-Grant to attend the David Dorfman Dance Winter Intensive in New York City.

-“Dancing on campus offers an unparalleled sense of community and an opportunity to step away from the stress of college a few hours a day to focus on movement.
+Kelly Vogel 19C Dance and Movement Studies and Neuroscience and Behavioral Biology double major“Dancing on campus offers an unparalleled sense of community and an opportunity to step away from the stress of college a few hours a day to focus on movement.
 I chose Emory because I can study the sciences while still dancing intensely, and I've been extremely happy with my experience.”